If your students aren’t getting along, it might just be time for an indoor recess activity to help everyone reset!

 But like siblings in a family, this tight-knit group can sometimes start to bicker within close quarters, especially when outdoor recess isn’t an option and they don’t have an opportunity to get their energy out.

-The only thing this low-prep brain break requires of you is to have a hula hoop on hand which, by the way, can be used in many other ways to provide activity with brief physical breaks.
+The only thing this low-prep indoor recess activity requires of you is to have a hula hoop on hand which, by the way, can be used in many other ways to provide activity with brief physical breaks.

 Indoor Recess Activity Instructions